sustrik/libdill/libdill-history.md

 **Feb 5th, 2017 <http://libdill.org/libdill-1.2.tar.gz>**

-* If CPU is at 100%, external events, such as those from file descriptors, are checked once per second.
+* If the CPU is at 100%, external events, such as those from file descriptors, are checked once per second.
 * Multiple optimizations.
 * Multiple bug fixes.